MCSEvolved/Auth-Server/README.md

 The response can also be a status code 400 with a clear error message.
 Please report any status code 500 errors.

-## Get a users claims.
+## Get a user's claims
 It's possible to retreive a user's claims through the auth server.
 I'm not sure this is the best way as any client should be able to handle verification of idtokens themselves with the normal firebase SDK.
+#### This works for any idtoken, not just users.

 |Endpoint|/auth/get-user-claims|